 - 1 dried bay leaf

-- pinch of nutmeg (ground)
+- pinch of nutmeg (freshly grated)

-- salt and pepper to taste
+- pepper to taste

 Instructions